 Enjoy a boat excursion today from lodge to the foot of Murchison Falls.
 Hippos and crocodiles are abundant, and you will see elephants, buffaloes, waterbucks and birds like; Herons, Cormorants, Ducks, Bee-eaters, Fish Eagles, Kingfishers, and the rare Shoebill.
 The trip from Para to the Falls and back takes about three hours.
 A boat trip to the Delta where the Victoria Nile engorges into the Lake Albert leads through papyrus swamps.
 The trips takes about four to five hours and you will see a similar variety of animals and birds.

 After breakfast you will depart for Kampala.
 En-route, you will stop at Ziwa Rhino Sanctuary for an afternoon rhino tracking venture which is approximately three hours from Murchison Falls.
 Kampala is an additional two hour drive from Nakasongola.
 Please talk to your Kensington Tours Travel Consultant if you wish to overnight at the Sanctuary.
 Please note lodging is simple with en-suite bathrooms.

 One of our trained rangers will meet you upon arrival and give you an introduction to the Ziwa Rhino Sanctuary.
-Depending on where our rhinos happen to be when you arrive, you will drive to the closest location and then approach the rhinos on foot.
-You will then have an opportunity to observe our rhinos in their habitat at a very close, and very safe, distance.
-The animals are magnificent and the opportunity to see them up close is truly one not to be missed!
+Depending on where the rhinos happen to be when you arrive, you will drive to the closest location and then approach the rhinos on foot.
+You will then have an opportunity to observe the rhinos in their habitat at a very close, and very safe, distance.
+The animals are magnificent and the opportunity to see them up close is truly one not to be missed.
 The tracking excursion lasts on average between 1-2 hours.